 KYC is mandatory for investments and insurance for transparency and compliance:

-KYC ensures customers investing in mutual funds, stocks, or bonds are legitimate.
+KYC ensures that customers investing in mutual funds, stocks, or bonds are legitimate.
 It prevents fraud and streamlines account management.

 KYC is vital for policy underwriting and claim settlement.
 Accurate KYC details reduce disputes during claims processing.